One of the most asked questions we currently get is what we recommend for tuning modified bikes now that Super Tuner is discontinued.

 These packages tend to be very complex.
 In many cases the EMS packages may have some base maps combinations predefined to help the user.
 But like the Chip Upgrades, these base maps assume that your components match their list of parts.

 Despite these issues, SE Pro Super Tuner Engine Management Software is the best way to upgrade an existing OEM ECU.
 Devices like the Power Commander and TFI will never be able to give the required control over the EFI and Ignition systems.
 Ultimately the best value for money package available.
+Since December 2017 the SE Pro Super Tuner has been discontinued and is no longer available.

 For more information contact the service or parts department on 0363444524 or 0362311442.